Guest rooms are one thing that I can confidently say that I have expertise. I ran a bed & breakfast for thirteen years.

 My favorite places to get white coverlets on a budget are the Company Store or Wayfair.
 I only buy 100% cotton because it washes best (or linen).
 My favorite place for sheets is Tuesday Morning because you can get name brand, high thread-count sheets without the high price tag.

-2.) make sure guests rooms have Empty Surfaces or a Luggage Rack
+2.) make sure guest rooms have Empty Surfaces or a Luggage Rack

-You want your guest to have a good place for a suitcase and stuff.
-If you have a dresser that can withstand having luggage on top, that’s fine as long as it’s cleared off.
+In order to have a welcoming guest room you want your guest to have a good place for a suitcase and stuff.
+If you have a dresser that can withstand having luggage on top, that’s fine as long as it’s cleared off and has enough room for a suitcase.
 You can also use a luggage rack like this one on Amazon.

 This looks empty, but this is my son’s room before our guests arrived.
 The dresser is IKEA and luggage on top can’t really do any damage.